TwoShock/Minesweeper/README.md

 # Minesweeper
-I was bored during math class and decided to make a minesweeper clone.
+I was bored during the week and decided to make a minesweeper clone.